 Review the processing times for passports and visas early so you have enough time to apply, if needed.

 A visa grants you permission to enter your host country under a particular status.
-In most cases, if you need a visa, it will be a student visa.
-Your program will frequently provide you with visa information during the application process or upon acceptance.
-If you have questions, it is best to confirm visa requirements with your program representative or Center for Undergraduate Global Engagement (UGE) adviser.
+Your program contact will provide you with visa information during the application process or upon acceptance.
+If you have questions, it is best to confirm visa requirements with your program representative or a Center for Undergraduate Global Engagement (UGE) adviser.

 You can inform yourself of visa requirements by visiting the U.S. Department of State (or the equivalent for your home country, if you are not a U.S. citizen) or the host country consulate or embassy websites.
 However, before beginning any application processes, it is important to check with your program or UGE adviser.

 Once you receive any visa information from your program, be sure to adhere carefully to any given timelines.
 Do not miss out on your experience abroad because you didn't read program communications carefully!